vandanajamnal02/newSpaceAutomation/README.md

 # newSpaceAutomation
 protractor Automation
-##to run automation :
+##  to run automation :

-first Need to run Project in localhost
+first Need to run Mvane Project in localhost

 ```Do git clone```